ucfopen/Materia-Docs/_administrators/heroku.md

 ## Run Administration Commands

-To run any of the [administration commands]({{ site.baseurl }}/admin/administrative-commands.html) on your Heroku server, access the Run Console menu item from your Heroku Dashboard
+To run any of the [administration commands]({{ site.baseurl }}/admin/administrative-commands.html) on your Heroku server, access the Run Console menu item from your Heroku Dashboard.

 {% include figure.html
 	no_thumb="true"